UCL/swiftsim/README-Scotch.md

 Test Runs
 ----------------
-Teh following results were obtained on cosma 8 running with the `SCOTCH_STRATBALANCE` strategy string and an imbalance ratio of `0.05`.
+The following results were obtained on cosma8 running with the `SCOTCH_STRATBALANCE` strategy string and an imbalance ratio of `0.05`.

 | Testcase | Resources                   | flags           | Scotch (s) | Metis (s) |